Best Beaches on Naxos: Every Beach Worth Visiting (2026)

 AGIA ANNA

-To the north, a narrow strip of golden sand is lined with beach bars and tavernas — it’s vibrant, lively, and ideal for a full day of lounging with a cocktail in hand.
-Agia Anna Beach Bar is our top pick for a relaxed setup with food, drinks, and prime people-watching.
+The northern stretch is the busier half: a narrow strip of golden sand lined with beach bars and tavernas.
+Agia Anna Beach Bar is our pick for a relaxed setup with good food, drinks and a prime spot for watching the beach unfold.

 THE DETAILS